+- 15. Fuel tank

-- 22.Remote control box (side mount type)\ - 23.Fuel tank
+- 16. Remote control box (side mount type)

+- 17. Digital tachometer

 Fuel tank

 If your model was equipped with a portable fuel tank, its function is as follows.

 The fuel tank supplied with this engine is its dedicated fuel reservoir and must not be used as a fuel storage container.
 Commercial users should conform to relevant licensing or approval authority regulations.